Chain of Infection

 Pathophysiology

-The chain of infection explains how a pathogen moves from source to new host.
+The chain of infection explains how a pathogen moves from reservoir to new host.
 The six links are infectious-agent, reservoir, portal-of-exit, mode-of-transmission, portal-of-entry, and susceptible-host.
 Infection occurs when all links remain intact long enough for organism transfer and host invasion.

 The model is clinically useful because it is actionable.
 If the nurse interrupts even one step, transmission fails.
 In practice, nurses most often break links through hand-hygiene, environmental cleaning, source control, and barrier precautions.

 Carriers may be asymptomatic but still transmit infection.
-The source text describes colonization and carrier status, including healthcare workers carrying mrsa in the nares without active illness.
+The text describes colonization and carrier status, including healthcare workers carrying mrsa in the nares without active illness.

 Classification